👀 AOT and JIT compilation

 - Process is a launched program

-- Every process has isolated resources:
+- Every process has isolated resources: - virtual memory space

 - pointer to execution place